AzzappApp/react-native-nfc-manager/README.md

 The main database used by this project is [Scylladb](https://www.scylladb.com/) with an [Apache Cassandra](https://cassandra.apache.org/_/index.html) compatible API.
 The database infrastructure is based on [Scylla cloud](https://www.scylladb.com/product/scylla-cloud/).

-In the future the application should use [ElasticSearch](https://www.elastic.co/fr/elasticsearch/) for search request in the application, and mighht use [JanusGraph](https://janusgraph.org/) or [Neo4j](https://neo4j.com/) for recommandations.
+In the future the application should use [ElasticSearch](https://www.elastic.co/fr/elasticsearch/) for search request in the application, and might use [JanusGraph](https://janusgraph.org/) or [Neo4j](https://neo4j.com/) for recommandations.

 ### Web server